alessiomason/MAD-Labs/README.md

 - Firestore Firebase database
 - Firebase UI authentication
 - Firebase storage for saving profile images
+- Local Room database for labs 3 and 4

 ### Known bugs and limitations
 - The app supports a dark mode too, but the color scheme was not dutifully tested